This post may contain affiliate links.

 - Up to 30 subdomains

-If that’s not enough, their stellar plus plans offers unlimited storage, domains, and bandwidth for $4.88/month or $50/year.
+If that’s not enough, their stellar plus plans offers unlimited storage, domains, and bandwidth for $4.88/month or $52.88/year.
+Should you need PCI compliance and (50GB of) pure SSD storage, they have a “Stellar Business” plan which is just $8.88/month or $98.88/year.

-Namecheap has ticket and live chat support.
-Their live chat support team can take care of most problems within minutes.
-However, other account-related problems are only available in the ticketing system, which can take quite a while to respond.
+Namecheap has two support methods: ticket and live chat support.
+Their live chat support team can take care of most problems within a few minutes.
+However, other account-related problems are only available in the ticketing system, which can take quite a while to get a response from.
+However, you won’t need to use this system for the majority of problems you encounter.
 After purchasing hosting from them, I set up my website.
 Then, within a few hours, my account was suspended, and I was told to contact Risk Management, or verify I was a person by providing the last four digits of my SSN, among other things.

 Since I was not willing to provide that information, I opened a ticket.
 10+ hours later, I opened another ticket by replying to the original email that my account was suspended, and still did not get a reply.
 Just when I was about to give up, and move to another provider, they responded at 23 hours.
 After the issue was resolved, I was able to actually use my account.

-Namecheap actually offers hosting for both your website itself, and for your email accounts.
+Namecheap actually offers hosting for both your website, and for your all of you website-related email accounts(i.e. email@example.com).
 I decided to use both, as it doesn’t cost anything extra, and it’s easier to have everything in one place.
 All configuring is done via cPanel, which is clean and surprisingly easy to use.

 Namecheap offers their own website builder which you can use, or you can choose one of the many CMS’s available via Softaculous.
 You can even, technically, upload your own PHP-based program via FTP or the web UI.
-You can choose what PHP version, what PHP extensions are enabled, or even install a PEAR package.
-I chose to use WordPress, which installed within a minute.
+You’re even given the option to choose the PHP version, which PHP extensions are enabled, or even install a PEAR package.
+I chose to use WordPress(a blogging CMS), which installed within a minute.

 In terms of performance, it’s amazing.
 According to GTMetrix, this website loads in under 2 seconds consistently, something that I was unable to do with self-hosting.
 The Softaculous installer can automatically install and configure W3 Total Cache or WP Super Cache for you, which means your site will be fast from the start, because we all know caching = good(most of the time).